Rebranding Prison Books Collective

 The New Branding

 You are outside.
 Even if you’re indoors right now, you’re experiencing life in the “outside” world, in contrast to those “inside” — our incarcerated neighbors.
-Moving through this everyday life “outside,” there is so much we take for granted or at least don’t consciously consider.
+Moving through this everyday life “outside,” there is so much we take for granted, or at least don’t consciously consider.

-Actions as simple as leafing through a magazine while waiting in line, or looking up a bit of trivia on our phones in a moment of curiosity, represent incredible freedom, one routinely denied to those in prison: our access to information.
+Actions as simple as leafing through a magazine while waiting in line, or looking up a bit of trivia on our phones in a moment of curiosity, represent an incredible freedom, one routinely denied to those in prison: our access to information.

 This strategy leans on these moments of easy-to-ignore freedoms, exposing our wildly different realities, and inviting a moment of (possibly uncomfortable) reflection on how our lived experience compares to those we don’t see.

 In alignment with PBC's ethos of transformative justice, this strategy leans on the idea of discursive design, a form of design advocacy that transforms utilitarian design things into thought-provoking objects through bold messaging.
 Through a discursive strategy, PBC’s swag is transformed into education and conversational catalysts that prompt self-reflection about mass incarceration.